Country Guides

 Employees are entitled to a minimum of 21 consecutive days of annual leave per year.
 For employees who work a five-day week, this equates to 15 working days.
 For those who work a six-day week, this translates to 18 working days.
 Annual leave accrues at a rate of 1 day for every 17 days worked or 1 hour for every 17 hours worked.

 Employers should allow employees to carry over statutory leave they have accrued into the next annual leave cycle.
-Only at the end of that next annual leave cycle may it be forfeited if untaken.
+Leave carries over to the next cycle and must be taken within six months after completion of the cycle.
 This must be confirmed in a leave policy to enforce the forfeiture.

 Upon termination of employment, employees are entitled to be paid out for any accrued but unused annual leave.